 As mentioned previously, the need to check for possible fraudulent behaviour makes the research for suitable influencers longer than it already can be.

 And after you have found the fitting individuals contract negotiations and endless emails come into play.
 On top come the checking of posted content and gathering campaign metrics from various sources.

-As the operational side of Influencer Marketing takes such a long time, there might not be enough time to really think of the campaign strategy.
+The operational side of influencer marketing should not take such a long time that there is not enough time for the campaign strategy.

 Taking care of brand safety and alignment

 With influencer marketing the advertising company needs to give up their brand in the hands of an influencer.
 Control needs to be diminished, because for the sake of authenticity, the influencer needs to have freedom in the way they post.

 You should still give some instructions to the influencers how to mention the product.
 Things like how to mention your company, which hastags to use and even some text examples can help in keeping the brand image coherent.

 But, like with any advertising, the finished product should always be checked before publishing.
 In that way you can eliminate things like human errors or misunderstandings.

 Even though influencer marketing has its challenges, it does not mean that it could not be a successful add-on to your overall marketing mix.
 It won’t turn your business around in a week, but it can help you to reach your business goals.
 When done correctly.

 Learn how to overcome these influencer marketing problems